QuantScientist/mxnet-gsoc-yunyan-application/mkd/Student Application.md

 **Enhancing R package of MXNet is going to provide R community a swift deep learning framework.** Supports for either advanced structure or accepted performance are not fulfilled by existed R package for deep learning, for example, nnet and deepnet.
 On the contrary, in Kaggle Data Science Competition, MXNet is getting popular among kagglers thanks to its ability (i.e. basic APIs of R package) to allow R users not only implement deep learning model without getting hands too wet in programming codes, but also train networks in affordable time via supporting GPU-accelerated.
 Therefore, the work proposed here is going to push MXNet a further step to better serve for R community.

-**High-level APIs for advanced structures are absent.** Existed basic functions of MXNet's R package are so modularized, self-explaining, well-documented that could be used in combinations to design advanced networks, for example, LSTM (long-short term memory network) [built](https://github.com/dmlc/mxnet/issues/837#issuecomment-167210716) by R user.
-However, what if MXNet supports high-level APIs for LSTM, GRU, bidirectional RNN and other types of RNN, R users could focus on data analysis and problem solving, rather than figuring out how to build advanced networks first.
-And [increasing needs](https://github.com/dmlc/mxnet/issues/837#issuecomment-166001465) for high-level APIs of RNN are reported.
+**High-level APIs for advanced structures are absent.** Admittedly existed basic functions of MXNet's R package are so modularized, self-explaining, well-documented that could be used in combinations to design advanced networks, for example, LSTM (long-short term memory network) is built by MXNet's python APIs and shown in official [example](https://github.com/Puriney/mxnet/tree/master/example/rnn).
+However, what if MXNet supports high-level APIs for LSTM, GRU, bidirectional RNN and other types of RNN dedicatd to R community, R users could focus on data analysis and problem solving, rather than figuring out how to build advanced networks first.
+And [increasing needs](https://github.com/dmlc/mxnet/issues/837) for high-level APIs of RNN are reported.

 <!--# Expected APIs and impacts-->